fkurmannucsc/150demo/part0/README.md

-Include a brief overview of the script's functionality, usage instructions with examples of correct and incorrect input, and a description of how the script handles invalid port numbers.
-This information will guide users in running the script and understanding its output.

 This script returns a different output to stdout based on the port number given in stdin.
 Output is either just the path if port 80 is given, or a message about well known, registered, our unregistered port numbers.